anggafajarsidik/OFFevm/Deploy&SendERCToken/README.md

 - If you choose to send tokens, the script will distribute tokens to the recipients listed in `listaddress.txt`.
 - The total token amount will be split randomly among the recipients.

-## License
+## **Disclaimer**

-This script is open-source and free to use.
-Please give credit if using or modifying for your own purposes.
+This script is provided "as-is" for educational purposes only.
+The author and contributors are not responsible for any damages, losses, or legal issues arising from the use of this script.
+Users must ensure compliance with local laws and regulations regarding cryptocurrency transactions and blockchain technology.

+Use at your own risk.